 Last but not least, you need to start creating your first WhatsApp bot.
 Landbot interface makes the process completely code-free whether you want to:

-- build a true AI bot driven by natural language processing
+- Build a true AI bot driven by natural language processing.

 When it comes to WhatsApp bots you have two options.
 You can design a bot experience that is an end in itself.
 Or, you can also use the chatbot as a screening system before transferring users to your human employees.

-If your life with WhatsApp web for business is getting extremely difficult and you are experiencing any of the issues mentioned above, it’s time for a change.
+Using a messaging tool to engage and support customers is a potent strategy.
+Though, if your life with WhatsApp web for business is getting extremely difficult and you are experiencing any of the issues mentioned above, it's time for a change.